dz333n/RunDotNet/README.md

 # RunDotNet

-Open-sourced tool to invoke entry points in .NET assemblies with choosen runtime and exception handling.
+Open-sourced tool to invoke entry points in .NET assemblies with selected runtime and exception handling.

 ## System Requirement